simonster/matorque/README.md

 # matorque

 matorque submits jobs to a Torque cluster via an SSH connection to the head node.
 It attempts to automatically determine function dependencies so that there is no need to maintain a mirror of local and remote code.
-It is not yet stable and may be randomly broken, but I will try to fix bugs as they are reported.

 ## Examples

-Run 3 instances of function `examplefun` with arguments `('hello', 1)`, `('world', 2)`, `('!', 3)`:
+Run 3 instances of function `examplefun` with arguments `('hello', 1)` (for the first instance), `('world', 2)` (for the second), `('!', 3)` (for the third):

 ```matlab
 >> job = TorqueJob('examplefun', {{'hello', 1}, {'world', 2}, {'!', 3}})